Worksop Town F.C.: History

-First club
+Previous clubs

-The club claims it was originally founded in 1861, which would make it the fourth oldest association football club in the world.
-However, there is no contemporary evidence to support this claim.
-The earliest record of football being played by a town club comes from 1873, when a group of 15 Worksopians took on 15 from the Pestalozzian School in the town.
-The first recorded use of the Worksop Town name was in 1882, when a team using that name played Eckington on 18 February.
+The club claims it was originally founded in 1861, which would make it the fourth oldest association football club in the world, however, no contemporary evidence to back up this claim has yet been found.
+As of 2023, the earliest record of a game of association football being played in the town comes from December 1875, when the Sheffield Daily Telegraph reported that a Worksop team had won its opening match against Harthill.
+The earliest record of the club using the "Town" suffix comes from 1882, when Worksop played Eckington on 18 February.

-The club joined the Sheffield & District Football League in 1892 and also played in the Sheffield Association League during the late 1890s after an unsuccessful one-year spell in the Midland League.
+The Town club joined the Sheffield & District Football League in 1892 and also played in the Sheffield Association League during the late 1890s after an unsuccessful one-year spell in the Midland League.
 Worksop re-joined the Midland League in 1900 and became a prominent member of the competition before the First World War.
-It finished third in the league in 1903 and, in 1908, reached the first round of the FA Cup for the first time, losing 1–9 at Stamford Bridge to Chelsea in front of 18,995 spectators.
+They finished third in the league in 1903 and, in 1908, reached the first round of the FA Cup for the first time, losing 1–9 at Stamford Bridge to Chelsea in front of 18,995 spectators.

 After the First World War put a halt to football activity in the town, the game returned in 1919 when Worksop Town and Manton Athletic merged to become Worksop and Manton Athletic, although the Worksop Town name remained in popular usage.
 The club joined the Midland League and in 1921 won the competition for the first time.
 The 1920s provided the club with its best spell in the FA Cup, reaching the first round in four out of six seasons from 1921.
-In 1923, it drew Tottenham Hotspur at White Hart Lane – the Tigers pulled off a shock by holding Spurs to goal-less draw.
-The Worksop board decided against hosting the replay at Central Avenue, and it was beaten 0–9 in the replay two days after the original tie, again at White Hart Lane.
-In 1926, it reached the second round for the first time after beating Coventry City at Central Avenue in the first round – eventually losing by one goal to three to Chesterfield in the next round.
+In 1923, they drew Tottenham Hotspur at White Hart Lane – the Tigers pulled off a shock by holding Spurs to a goal-less draw.
+The Worksop board decided against hosting the replay at Central Avenue, and they were beaten 0–9 in the replay two days after the original tie, again at White Hart Lane.
+In 1926, they reached the second round for the first time after beating Coventry City at Central Avenue in the first round – eventually losing 3-1 to Chesterfield in the next round.

-In 1930, the club withdrew from the Midland League and disbanded, with a new club being formed a week later.
+In 1930, the club withdrew from the Midland League and disbanded, with a new Worksop Town club being formed a week later.
+The new outfit initially played in the Sheffield Association League and Central Combination, before joining the Yorkshire League in 1935.
+This latest incarnation lasted less than a decade, being wound up during the Second World War.